-Average time established by law to register a philanthropic organization: Not specified in law.
-Registration is a state function.
+Average time established by law to register a philanthropic organization: Varies

-Average cost for registering a philanthropic organization: US$0-$125 (varying by state)
+Average cost for registering a philanthropic organization: Varies

-State governments are responsible for incorporation of an organization.
-The federal government usually grants tax-exemption and tax-deductibility status.
-However, state governments grant tax-exemption from state taxes, such as sales and property tax, and may have their own rules for granting them.View the full United States country report
+State governments are responsible for incorporation.
+The Federal government usually grants tax-exemption and tax-deductibility.
+However, state governments grant tax-exemption from state taxes, such as sales and property tax, and may have their own rules for doing so.